All Episodes

 But I can tell you that the number of people on food stamps is at an all-time high.

-I think it's from twenty to twenty-five percent or forty to forty-two.
+I think it's from 20 to 25% or 40% to 42%.

-It's it's forty-four and a half million people.
+It's 44.5 million people.

 Okay, a couple of quick sound bites here, and then back to the phones.

-This is it's it's it is something that's foreign to them.
+It is something that's foreign to them.

 The media is outraged over Newt suggesting that young people be taught the concepts of work and compensation.

-We have a montage here of a bunch of media types, most of this uh MSNBC summit from Fox, up in arms over Newt's comments about the poor kids.
+We have a montage here of a bunch of media types, most of this MSNBC summit from Fox, up in arms over Newt's comments about the poor kids.

 Newt Gingrich goes after poor people.

-The Republicans presidential front runner blames poor children again.
+The Republicans' presidential frontrunner blames poor children again.

-Quintessential Newt, making broad assertions.
+Quintessential Newt making broad assertions.

 Newt Gingrich has never looked into these single moms' eyes.